Six of the best pairings for Cabernet Sauvignon

 A butterflied leg of lamb or a lamb steak with rosemary is always a winner especially with red Bordeaux.
 Add a gratin dauphinoise on the side and you're in clover.

-CheeseCabernet is a good all-rounder for a cheeseboard especially with hard cheeses such as an aged cheddar or gouda.
+If you're wondering what the best cheese is with cabernet sauvignon you'll find it's a good all-rounder for a cheeseboard especially with hard cheeses such as an aged cheddar or gouda.

 Blue cheeses like Gorgonzola work well too especially in combination with a steak or a burger.
 A side of cheesy polenta will also help show off a good cab.